 - All your ideas and findings will be narrowed down and clear threads will start to emerge.
 This will establish the direction that your project will take.

 - With the aid of one-to-one advice and group tutorials, you will really examine and push your work to maximize results.

 - We will visit some of London's most magnificent, bizarre and exciting museums, galleries and curiosities.

 - You will hear from industry researchers who work for some of the biggest creative companies.

-- We will get the opportunity to view professional portfolios to inspire different ways of getting your focused research into your sketchpad or 'presentation' of choice.
+- We will get the opportunity to explore professional portfolios to consider different ways of getting your research into your sketchpad or presentation of choice.